huziy/csye6225-spring2018/README.md

 Create a GitHub repository.

-Build and Deploy instructions for web application
+Build and Deploy instructions for web application process

-1.controller serves as presentation function
-2.entity accomplishes the convert between code and database 3.repository deals with data
-4.security is used to encript the password
+12345

-Instructions to run unit, integration and/or load tests.
+Instructions to run unit, integration and/or load tests. guide
-1.create an account
-2.use email address as username
-3.choose login/signup options
-4.if the account exists, system warns that already exists 5.store password
-6.be maintained to highest standards using unit and integration tests

 Link to TravisCI build for the project: https://travis-ci.com/davidcruise/csye6225-spring2018